Terms and Conditions for making payment transactions

 1. Complaints may be filed:

-1. in a written form – in person in a Bank branch office, by mail (in the understanding of Article 3 item 21 of the Postal Law Act (i.e. Journal of Laws of 2022, item 896, as amended, “Postal Law”) or via a courier or messenger,
+1. in paper form – personally at the Bank’s branches, by mail (in the understanding of Article 3 item 21 of the Postal Law Act (i.e. Journal of Laws of 2022, item 896, as amended, “Postal Law”) or sent at the facility of the entity dealing with delivery of correspondence on the territory of the European Union,

-2. A complaint shall include a brief description of the reported reservations, number of the Payment Transaction and the Payer’s data (e-mail address).
-Additionally, the Payer shall provide his/her correspondence address as well as the first and last name, unless:
+2. A complaint shall include a brief description of the reported reservations, number of the Payment transaction and the Payer’s e-mail address related to the Transaction being the subject of the complaint.
+Payer shall provide additional data if:

 3. At the Payer’s request, the Bank shall confirm in writing, or in any other form agreed with the Payer, the fact of filing the complaint.

 4. Examination of the Payer’s complaint and the Bank’s reply shall be done without undue delay, however not later than within 15 business days from the date of receipt of the complaint.
-The above mentioned deadline shall be deemed to be met by the Bank by sending a reply to the Payer to the e-mail address indicated by the Payer prior to the expiry of the aforementioned deadline, and in the case of replies provided in writing – posting at the designated operator’s facility in the understanding of Article 3 item 13 of the Postal Law.
+The above mentioned deadline shall be deemed to be met by the Bank by sending a reply to the Payer in electronic form indicated in item 6 letter a) below prior to the expiry of the aforementioned deadline, and in the case of replies provided in writing – posting at the designated operator’s facility in the understanding of Article 3 item 13 of the Postal Law.

 1. reasons of the delay,